nathanhu0/CaMeLS/README.md

 ## What is this repo?

-This repo includes a reference implementation of the CaMeLS meta-learning-based approach to online adaptation as in [Meta-Learning Online Adaptation of Language Models](https://arxiv.org/abs/2305.15076).
+This repo includes a reference implementation of the CaMeLS meta-learning-based approach to online adaptation as in [Meta-Learning Online Adaptation of Language Models].
 CaMeLS meta-learns an importance weighting model that identifies which tokens in a stream of documents are most important to update on during fine-tuning.

 The files in this repo are: